cometbft/cometbft/spec/mempool/gossip/dog.md

     Experimental results suggest a value between 0.5 and 1, which is a safe number that does not result in excessive duplicate transactions.

-    > Note: `TargetRedundancy` should ideally be a real number, but reals are not currently
+    > Note: `TargetRedundancy` should ideally be specified as a real number, but reals are not
-    > supported by Quint.
+    > currently supported by Quint.

-* `TargetRedundancyDeltaPercent` is a percentage (a number in the range `[0, 100)`) that defines the acceptable bounds for redundancy levels as a deviation from `TargetRedundancy`.
+* `TargetRedundancyDeltaPercent`: a percentage (a number in the range `[0, 100)`) of `TargetRedundancy` that defines acceptable lower and upper bounds for redundancy levels as a deviation from the target value.
     ```bluespec "params" +=
     const TargetRedundancyDeltaPercent: int
     ```